Faxs0n/fuxy/README.md

 # fuxy
-This command-line utility simplifies development environment setup by generating customizable lists of targets and vulnerabilities.
+FUXY v2.0 is a command-line and GUI-based tool designed for generating password lists using user input data.

 How to Use the FUXY Tool